Seoul for First-Timers: 12 Fascinating First Impressionsโ€” lived here 2 years

 Hiking in the beautiful Korean nature is one of the best reasons to visit South Korea.

-Open and friendly
+11. Open and Friendly

 In the first few weeks of wandering around Seoul, I found the Koreans to be so open and friendly.